 \subsection{A Frostman type lemma}

 Another powerful tool in fractal geometry and geometric measure theory is Frostman's lemma, dual to the mass distribution principle.
-We have the following analogue of Frostman's lemma for the $\Phi$-intermediate dimensions, generalising \cite[Proposition~2.3]{Falconer2020} for the intermediate dimensions both to more general functions $\Phi$ and more general metric spaces.
+The following analogue of Frostman's lemma for the $\Phi$-intermediate dimensions holds, generalising~\cite[Proposition~2.3]{Falconer2020} for the intermediate dimensions both to more general functions~$\Phi$ and to more general metric spaces.
 In the proof, we use notation from~\cite[Theorem~2.2]{Hytonen2010}, where $\delta$ denotes a certain constant.

-\begin{lemma} Let $\Phi$ be an admissible function and let $F$ be a non-empty, totally bounded subset of a uniformly perfect metric space $(X,d)$ with more than one point, and assume that $\dim_\textup{A} F < \infty$.